-Note: A new referral or active carryover is counted when there is face-to-face or non-face-to-face contact with the service recipient or significant other, as well as when work is completed on behalf of a service recipient.
+Note: A new referral or active carryover is counted when there is in-person or virtual contact with the service recipient or significant other, as well as when work is completed on behalf of a service recipient.

 An Active Service Recipient is an individual who is either a new referral or an active carryover during the current month.
 The total number of active service recipients during a given period is equal to the sum of new referrals plus the number of active carryovers for that period and reflects the total number of individuals who received services during the month (active caseload).
 An annual count cannot be derived by adding all new referrals and active carryovers for the year as active carryovers are not cumulative.
 To accurately count the number of active service recipients on an annual basis, functional centres must use a master registry or similar process to track this information.